Sculpted textile wonders

 Benjamin Shine, Remembrance (detail), 2012.
 2.5m x 3.5m (8′ x 11′).
 Textile sculpture.
 Tulle on canvas.

-Benjamin’s creative process is as ethereal as his art.
-He intuitively directs long swaths of tulle against a canvas and then uses a basic clothes iron to fuse various folds, bends and twists.
+His creative process is as ethereal as his art.
+Benjamin intuitively directs long swaths of tulle against a canvas and then uses a basic clothes iron to fuse various folds, bends and twists.
 The dry iron heat warms the tulle in a way that when it cools, it becomes more rigid and sets the shape of the fold or scrunch, which further helps everything else stay fixed in place as a sculpture.

-Benjamin certainly has war stories of lifting an iron away from an area worked on for hours, only to find a big hole!
+And Benjamin certainly has war stories of lifting an iron away from an area worked on for hours, only to find a big hole!
 But practice has lessened those instances, along with his habit of triple checking the iron’s setting is on ‘synthetic.’

-‘There are two stories told in my art: what I make happen and what the tulle makes happen.
-Prior to creating Remembrance, I had been trying to see how accurate and detailed I could be.
+Benjamin: ‘Prior to creating Remembrance, I had been trying to see how accurate and detailed I could be.
 But this work exposed an in-between approach in which I allowed the natural flow of the fabric to be more present.
 I guided the tulle more than forced it to capture its inherent materiality and energy.’

 Remembrance was initially designed for the now-closed SCIN Gallery (London, UK).
 While out walking one day, a large artwork in SCIN’s window caught Benjamin’s eye.
 Upon entering the building, Benjamin discovered the upstairs gallery showcased interesting textiles, artworks, and objects inspired by a ‘materials library’ for architects and interior designers housed in the building’s basement.